AkshayRupakula/IDS2024S/hw/5/README.md

 13. Although the first pallete is more appropriate for effevtive visualization, the second palette can be used to aid viewing for color blind individuals.

-14,15,16 will be individual files uploaded
+14,15,16,17 will be individual files uploaded

-17. Classical (or A Priori) Probability, Frequentist (or Empirical) Probability, Bayesian Probability, Propensity (or Physical) Probability.
+18. Classical (or A Priori) Probability, Frequentist (or Empirical) Probability, Bayesian Probability, Propensity (or Physical) Probability.

-18. Individual file uploaded
+EC 19.
+Two, Frog and Horse

+EC 20.
+Take the vertical matchstick from the plus sign (+) in the "8 + 3".
+Place it on the first digit of the "3" to turn it into an "8".
+      This changes the equation to 8 - 8 - 4 = 0, which simplifies to 0 = 0, a true mathematical statement.